About Sunset Mesa School

 Mrs. Sheriff was a wonderful educator who was a specialist in Early Childhood Education.
 Mrs. Sheriff’s commitment to the education of young children prompted a strong initiative with three and four year olds.
 She developed a serious learning program appropriate for that age group.
 The combination of the already established Kindergarten program and the Early Childhood initiative resulted in numerical growth sufficient to require more space than was available in the original location.

-In 1962, Sunset Mesa Schools moved to the present site of the North Campus at 3020 Morris NE.
+SMS moves to the present site.
+North Campus at 3020 Morris NE.

 The primary emphasis of the school through the sixties continued to be Early Childhood and Kindergarten.
 By 1970, Sunset Mesa Schools had added a 4th grade, expanding the primary grades through fourth.